Mike David Ortmann

 Mike David Ortmann (born 26 October 1999 in Brandenburg) is a German racing driver.

 Career

 Karting

-Ortmann began karting in 2010 at the age of eleven, competing in championships across Germany and taking titles in the championship at East Saxon State and the East German ADAC Kart Cup in 2012.
+Ortmann began karting in 2010 at the age of eleven.

 Formula 4

-In 2015, Ortmann graduated to single-seaters, partaking in the inaugural ADAC Formula 4 Championship with ADAC Berlin-Brandenburg e.V.
-He finished twelfth overall and finished as vice-champion in the rookie standings behind teammate David Beckmann.
+In 2015, Ortmann graduated to single-seaters, partaking in the inaugural ADAC Formula 4 Championship.
+He finished twelfth overall.

-He remained in the sport for the following season, taking three victories, a pole and a fastest lap to finish third in the championship.

 ADAC GT Masters

-Ortmann joined the 2017 ADAC GT Masters to drive an Audi R8 for Mücke Motorsport, partnering with Frank Stippler.
+Ortmann joined the 2017 ADAC GT Masters to drive an Audi R8 for Mücke Motorsport.

 Racing record

 Career summary

 † As Ortmann was a guest driver, he was ineligible to score points.